 Finally various HCC teams have been involved with the shaping of the projects outlined in this report.
-An example of this is the Open Sight project being proposed was developed in conjunction with the Sensory Team in HCC who suggested the areas of coverage in order to maximise outcomes for both participants and for the County Council.
+An example of this is the engagement of the Transport Team with the Alresford minibus project in order to confirm the training which formed part of the application was the most appropriate and that the level of public transport demand was present in the area.